 Body or hand gestures are important ingredients of speaking.
 If used correctly, these gestures can boost positive impact of the message to the audience.

 There are different hand movements you can use to signal the emotion or intensify the message you are trying to convey.
 Most effective speakers and communicators have mastered the art of body gestures.

 The question is, what is the proper way of using gestures?
 Many experts would suggest different technique.
 Vanessa Van Edwards in her article 20 Hand Gestures You Should Be Using suggests that to effectively use gestures, stay in a box.
 According to her, an appropriate gesture space is from top of chest to the bottom of your waist.

 In addition, some suggest that showing an open palm when speaking elicits approval.
 Speakers who open their palm when speaking appeared to be likable and friendly.
 Palms hidden appeared authoritative.

 So every time you are convincing others, try to make hand gestures with an open palm to get favorable response.

 3. Limit the Choices

 One of the most fascinating truths about life is the number of choices we have every day.
-You can choose from a brand of a car, a school to enrol in, to a person we marry.
+You can choose from a brand of a car, a school to enroll in, to a person we marry.